bcgov/fasstrshiny/CODE_DESIGN.md

 ## Organization
-Each panel of the app has corresponding module functions in a file named `mod_TYPE.R`.
+Each panel of the app has corresponding module functions in a file named `mod_XXX.R`.
 Interactively built UI elements are at the *top* of server functions.
+Anything pertaining to modifying the UI (toggles, updates, bookmarking) are also in this section.

 Non-interactively built UI elements are in their corresponding section in the ui function.
 Functions for building commonly used inputs are in the helper_ui_inputs.R script.
-Other functions can be found in helper_...R files.
+Other functions can be found in `helper_XXX.R` files.

-The fasster_shiny() function combines all modules into a single app.
+The `fasster_shiny()` function combines all modules into a single app.
 Note that each section needs to be created in the menu, the UI tabsets AND the server section.